Oron people: Idua (Asang) group

 "From Idua Eket sprang the Idua Oron".
 At Idua Eket 'Ntekim' rise as an accepted leader.
 Tradition as it that at Eket the two migrants broke into two group one heading towards Calabar and the other towards Oron where they founded Esuk Akpa and among others.
-Since then till now the Eket and the Idua chiefs always come together in meeting to raise issues that is affecting them".
+Since then, till now the Eket and the Idua chiefs always come together in meeting to raise issues that is affecting them".

 It is said that three things made the Idua to move from Eket, apparently Ntekim and his followers move in other to find a new fishing ground, secondly the Idua were drawn into conflicts between one man name Okpo of Atebi-Eket who was accused of witchcraft but decide to find refuge among the Idua.
 Subsequently, Ntekim left Ikot Use Ekong with some of his children namely, Odiong, Ntekim, Mba, Abia, Essang, Nta and Uyi and arrived today Oron territory at a place called Anaisong, located between Oruko and Mbukpo-Uko-Akai.
 Further movement took them to Eyo Ekung Inyang with his followers between Udung Uko and the estuary of the Cross River.
 Here he established a settlement namely Ukpa Ita (now known as Ukpata) after three mahogany trees standing together.
 History has it that Ntekim and his followers didn't find anyone in the land.

 Ukpata became the last center of the Idua Oron to their present Villages of Idua Afaha Eduok and Idua Asang.
 From this centers fishing villages were later established around the Cross River and Atlantic coast namely Ube Usukpong also known as Ine Nsesiri, Akpando, Esit Akpa Edok, Ine Ekoi, Abana Community and Ine Odiong.
-The last village to be established was Esit Edik which was to serve as an hideout in times of trouble.
+The last village to be established was Esit Edik which was to serve as a hideout in times of trouble.